codio/knowledge/source/instructors/admin/integration/lms-systems/msteams.rst

 8. Select **Update MsTeams** to update

 ..
-Note:: be aware that this may change the ordering of the assignments in your MSTeam assignment tabs and if new are assignments added, they will added to the end of the **Assignments** list.
+Note:: Be aware that this may change the ordering of the assignments in your MSTeam assignment tabs and if new are assignments added, they will added to the end of the **Assignments** list.
 There is currently no function in MSTeams to allow you to reorder the assignments manually.

 Removing
 ^^^^^^^^

-9. To remove the integration link between Codio and your MSTeam Classroom ​ - Go to the **LTI/LMS** area in the course - Select **Remove MsTeams** to update
+9. To remove the integration link between Codio and your MSTeam Classroom ​

+- Go to the **LTI/LMS** area in the course

+- Select **Remove MsTeams** to update

 ..
 Note:: Removing the integration link will mean students will not be able to access any of their assignments any longer from MSTeam Classroom.